 • GetWorld()->GetAuthGameMode() // GetWorld is available from any Actor instance.

-• GetGameState() // return gamestate for replicating functions and/or variables
+• GetGameState() // return GameState for replicating functions and/or variables

 • InitGame(...) // initialize some of the game rules including those provided on the URL (eg. “MyMap?MaxPlayersPerTeam=2”) which can be passed in with loading levels in the game.